Sugar Free Queenketo Ice Mountain: looks complicated but it’s actually quite simple.

 First off you need to bake the sponge.
 In my customary style, I used lupin flour.
 I am a huge fan of lupin flour.
 The flour I use contains 13g carbs per 100g, so it has less carbs than coconut flour and almond flour.
 If you’ve never heard of lupin, it’s often referred to as a pseudo-grain or a bean, but really, it’s a seed.
 Sweet lupins are high in essential aminoacids, protein and fiber.
 They are low GI, grain free and gluten free.
 Since discovering this flour last year, my baking has reached new heights…and lower carbs!!!!!

 Not very easy to find, admittedly.
 You won’t find it in supermarkets or health food stores, other than perhaps in high-protein form, which is not the same.
 Even on the internet, I had a mission finding it.
-Amazon (UK), which is usually an Aladdin’s cave of impossible-to-find foodstuff, only sells one brand of lupin flour and it is very pricey.
-I order mine directly from a Luxembourg-based company that has never let me down to date.
-The lupin flour supplied is of excellent quality, it is certified organic and is very reasonably priced, especially when you buy in bulk to minimise delivery costs.
-In case you wonder, I don’t receive any commission from the company.
-I simply love the product and I buy it all the time.
+Amazon, which is usually an Aladdin’s cave of impossible-to-find foodstuff, has a very limited choice.

 Warning: as a member of the legume family that includes peanuts, lupin can cause an allergic reaction in some people, but not all, who have a peanut allergy.
 If you wish to err on the side of caution, I guess you could bake my sponge recipe by substituting lupin flour for extra fine almond flour.
 However, I haven’t tried this, so I don’t know what the consistency would be like.
-If you do swap, you need to adjust the carbs count accordingly, as 100g of lupin flour contains only 13g carbs, while extra fine almond flour contains 20g carbs per 100g.
-If you opt for coconut flour instead, make sure you increase the number of eggs you use, or the result will be too dry.
+If you do swap, you need to adjust the carbs count accordingly, as 100g of lupin flour contains only 13g carbs, while fine almond flour (U.S. option HERE) contains 20g carbs per 100g.
+If you opt for coconut flour (U.S. option HERE) instead, make sure you use less (maybe half of the quantity of lupin flour indicated), or the result will be too dry.

 Apart from using lupin flour instead of wheat flour, sugar free chocolate and erythritol + stevia instead of sugar, I had to rake my brains about the lime juice cordial listed in the original recipe.
 Cordial is basically a squash full of sugar, so I made my own ‘cordial’ by diluting Tesco’s sugar free lemon and lime One Squeeze in a little water.